rpeden/prefect-datadog/README.md

     backupCount: 5
     formatter: json
 ```
 This handler caps log files at a specific size.
 Depending on your OS and machine setup, you may need to change `filename` to a location Prefect can write to.
-Note that you must provide the file's full path; using '~' as a shortcut to the current user's home directory will not work.
+Note that you must provide the file's full path; using '~' as a shortcut to the current user's home directory won't work.

 By default, this handler lets log files grow to 10MB.
 Adjust this to suit your needs by changing the `maxBytes` property.
 The `backupCount` property controls how many old log files the log handler keeps in addition to the current log file.